Scheduling a Workflow

 By default, the Only When Testing is selected when you create new workflows.

-When you select the Never option, workflow instance and history records are viewable on the record’s Active Workflows and Workflow History subtabs while the workflow is running.
-When the workflow is finished running or is canceled, the history records related to the workflow instance’s execution are deleted from the database.
-History records are never deleted for workflows that transition to a state with the Do Not Exit Workflow box enabled.
+If you select Never, instance and history records are available on the Active Workflows and Workflow History subtabs for the record while the workflow is running.
+When the workflow is done or canceled, related the history records.
+History records are never deleted for workflows that transition to a state with the Do Not Exit Workflow box checked.

 Note: